MSO4SC/slurm_exporter/README.md

 # Slurm Prometheus Exporter

 Server that collects metrics from Slurm and exposes them in the Prometheus format.
-The exporter access SLURM by ssh, tipically running in a outside machine that can reach the HPC (in fact running locally is not supported right now).
+The exporter access SLURM by ssh, tipically running in a outside machine that can reach the HPC.

+Run it in the same machine as slurm is not supported right now.

 ## Install